mdolab/pyoptsparse/doc/install.rst

 .. note::
   * In Linux, the python header files (``python-dev``) are also required.
-  * **We do not support operating systems other than Linux.**
+  * **We do not support operating systems other than Linux** for building from source.
-    For macOS users, the conda package may work out of the box if you do not need any non-default optimizers.
-    Also, the installation script by OpenMDAO likely works on macOS.
-    For Windows users, a conda package is on the way, if it's not already in the repos.
-    This comes with the same disclaimer as the macOS conda package.
-    Alternatively, follow the :ref:`conda build instructions<conda build instruction>` below as this will work on any platform.
+    For those on other operating systems, you can try the :ref:`conda build instructions<conda build instruction>` instead.

 Installation
 ~~~~~~~~~~~~